 There are also legal and ethical implications surrounding the use of facial data.
 Regulatory actions, such as the UK's ICO banning Serco Leisure from using facial recognition for employee monitoring, underscore the importance of privacy and consent in biometric applications.
-Concerns over surveillance and data misuse are also driving efforts to introduce stricter regulations and ethical frameworks.
+Concerns over surveillance and data misuse are also driving efforts introduce stricter to regulations and ethical frameworks.